 --- a/lib/puppet/provider/service/launchd.rb +++ b/lib/puppet/provider/service/launchd.rb @@ -163,7 +163,7 @@ Puppet::Type.type(:service).provide :launchd, :parent => :base do did_enable_job = false cmds = cmds << :launchctl << :load - if self.enabled? == :false # launchctl won't load disabled jobs + if self.enabled? == :false || self.status == :stopped # launchctl won't load disabled jobs cmds << "-w" did_enable_job = true end

-#5 Updated by eric sorenson almost 5 years ago
+#5 Updated by eric sorenson about 5 years ago

 Leopard appears to behave correctly.
 Same plist, same manifest, no code changes, produced this on first run: